-Metabolic syndrome is the term for a group of risk factors like heart disease, diabetes, along with other health issues.
+Metabolic syndrome is the term for a group of risk factors like heart disease and diabetes, along with other health issues.
 The number of individuals dealing with the condition could be as high as 1 in 4.
-An individual can have one risk factor but most have several in combination.
-When there are three of these risk factors it becomes metabolic syndrome.
-The syndrome is a collection of conditions, that culminate in a correlative diagnosis.
+An individual can have one risk factor, but most have several in combination.
+When there are three of these risk factors, it becomes metabolic syndrome.
+The syndrome is a collection of conditions that culminate in a correlative diagnosis.
 Risk factors/Symptoms include some or all of the following:

 The disease can lead to:

-If left untreated and continued poor life choices that include unhealthy diet, lack of physical activity/exercise, and habit formation an individual can die from complications of the syndrome.
-The condition requires clinical treatment and medical assistance, however, chiropractic has been seen a a viable way to help treat the syndrome.
+If left untreated and continued poor life choices that include an unhealthy diet, lack of physical activity/exercise, and habit formation, an individual can die from complications of the syndrome.
+The condition requires clinical treatment and medical assistance; however, chiropractic has been seen as a viable way to help treat the syndrome.

 The syndrome can have several causes that progress together:

-Individuals with metabolic syndrome tend to have excessive blood clotting and inflammation throughout the body.
-However, research has not shown whether these conditions cause the syndrome or worsen it.
+Individuals with the metabolic syndrome tend to have excessive blood clotting and inflammation throughout the body.
+However, research has not shown whether these conditions cause or worsen the syndrome.

 Chiropractic’s role is to stabilize the spine and the body.
 Too much weight leads to spinal dislocation and vertebral compression issues.
 This can lead to nerve impingement and disc problems.
-Even a small subluxation can turn into an extreme condition/s with widespread symptoms.
-Individuals that are overweight require a spinal realignment in order to gain proper stability.
+Even a tiny subluxation can turn into an extreme condition/s with widespread symptoms.
+Individuals who are overweight require a spinal realignment to gain proper stability.
 A chiropractor will administer corrective adjustments to generate the body’s natural healing process in the affected areas.

 Remember, the spine is the root of the body.
 The key to wellness is total body balance.
 All-natural chiropractic medicine can help achieve optimal health.